 As a FinTech leader, it’s no surprise that Wealthsimple has an exceptional investing app that’s super-sleek, easy-to-use, and iOS and Android compatible.
 With the Wealthsimple Invest app, you can do everything under one roof: use this Canadian investment app to open an RRSP, TFSA, RESP, or non-registered account, set up automatic deposits, and make adjustments to your portfolio.
 You can also access unique Wealthsimple products like Halal Investing (offering investments that comply with Islamic law), high-interest savings accounts, and socially responsible portfolios.
 This Canadian investment app also creates colourful charts with “deposit insights” to track your goal progress.

-All things considered, the Wealthsimple Invest is our top choice for the best investing app in Canada.
-BTW, now is a great time to sign up because Wealthsimple is offering Young & Thrifty readers an exclusive deal: get a $50 cash bonus when you open and fund a Wealthsimple account with $1,000 will get a $75 cash bonus.
+All things considered, Wealthsimple Invest is our top choice for the best investing app in Canada.
+Here’s another excellent reason to sign-up: new customers who open and fund a Wealthsimple account with $1,000 will get a $75 cash bonus.

 Best for Free ETF Purchases: Questrade